Student Jobs

 - monitor lunch line and serve in line if needed

-- organize T-shirts, trophies, certificates for banquet
+- organize T-shirts, trophies, and certificates for the banquet

 - model good behavior

-- help students at microphones
+- help students with microphones

 Advice from former ambassadors: “Know where all the rooms are; be a good leader; get to know the other ambassadors; have the guts to tell people NO; be a good listener; be sure you know the schedule; be patient”